 Serpentine and especially some varieties (the softer ones) are excellent carving materials.
 Ancient civilizations already found that out long ago.
 You can make sculptures from a few centimeters to several meters high and in all kinds of shapes.

-The soft stone and the possibility to polish them after carving give a beautiful result.
+The soft stone and the possibility to polish it after carving give a beautiful result.

 Industrial stone

-That is also the reason that from the second half of the 1900s the popularity of serpentine as a building material diminished.
-Since 1965 this gemstone was the official stone of California (USA), but due to asbestos problems, the official status as state stone was discharged.
+That is also the reason that from the second half of the 1900s, the popularity of serpentine as a building material diminished.
+Since 1965, this gemstone has been the official stone of California (USA), but due to asbestos problems, the official status as the state stone was revoked.

 What is serpentine actually?

 You may think that this gemstone is one single gem.
 But it is not!
-It is a group of 20 members or minerals, that are very hard to distinguish.
-They are created by a metamorphic process, that you see at low temperatures when heat and water come together and oxidize rocks.
+It is a group of 20 members or minerals that are very hard to distinguish.
+They are created by a metamorphic process, which you see at low temperatures when heat and water come together and oxidize rocks.

-The minerals are made of tiny sheets of silicon and there are held loosely together.
-The weak connection between the sheets gives the gem that greasy or scaly look and slippery feel like a snakeskin.
+The minerals are made of tiny sheets of silicon, and they are held loosely together.
+The weak connection between the sheets gives the gem a greasy or scaly look and a slippery feel like a snakeskin.

 There are about 20 different varieties, but not all of them are suited for making jewelry.
-The best jewelry variety is antigorite and has no asbestos like the chrysotile variety.
+The best jewelry variety is antigorite and has no asbestos, unlike the chrysotile variety.

 Other names are lizardite, atlantisite, greenstone, bowenite, and Willimansite.
 The general name ‘serpentine’ was given by Georgius Agricola in 1564 (not the Roman Emperor).
 He derived the name from the Latin word ‘serpens’, meaning snake, because of the snakeskin look of the gemstone.